EinKeks/ws-client-examples/README.md

 # Livecoin public websocket API

-Current BETA version of Livecoin websocket API supports four types of channels: ticker, orderbook (grouped by price), orderbook raw, trades and candles.
+Current BETA2 version of Livecoin websocket API supports five types of channels: ticker, orderbook (grouped by price), orderbook raw, trades and candles and methods for placing limit orders and cancelling them.

-First, you should connect to websocket (address is wss://ws.api.livecoin.net/ws/beta).
+First, you should connect to websocket (address is wss://ws.api.livecoin.net/ws/beta2).

 Then, you can subscribe/unsubscribe to any channel of an existing currency pair in the exchange.

+If you want to place/cancel limit orders, you should first login (providing your API key, signed by your private key) and then use methods for placing/cancelling orders (you also must signed your requests by your private key).

-You can find example clients for Java, JavaScript, Python and C# in this repo.
+You can find example clients for Python and JavaScript in this repo (simple clients for Java and C# coming soon).

 `Restrictions`